Sports and recreation in Bermuda: Other

 Other popular sports include various equestrian forms including pony-cart racing and dressage, Futsal, rugby, squash and tennis.
 See rugby union in Bermuda.
 Motorsports are gaining in popularity, particularly after the construction of Bermuda Motorsports Park.
-Australian rules football is also gaining popularity and the island will host the Australian Rules Football Championships in April 2007, an international tournament featuring sides from Canada, the United States, Europe and the Bermuda Lions national team.
+Australian rules football is also gaining popularity and the island hosted the Australian Rules Football Championships in April 2007, an international tournament featuring sides from Canada, the United States, Europe and the Bermuda Lions national team.

 Bermuda Fitted Dinghy racing – in which a number of small punts outfitted with huge sails and a crew of six race each other and frequently sink – has been declining in popularity over the years.

 Lacrosse grew in popularity on the island, but is now declining in popularity.
 In 2006 Bermuda was represented at the ILF world championships of lacrosse in Ontario, Canada.
 Bermuda is an affiliate nation of the International Lacrosse Federation.

 Competitive Netball has grown popular within schools.

+In 2017, Adam Hall became the first professional Bermudan baseball player.